NCAR/HPCinstall/README.md

 #
 # Loading the latest GNU compiler and our wrappers
 # No other (default or otherwise) modules are loaded
-#HPCI ml gnu
+#HPCI -x ml gnu
-#HPCI module load ncarcompilers
+#HPCI -x module load ncarcompilers
+#
+# Storing the tarball
+#HPCI -a ../zlib-1.2.8.tar.gz

 ./configure --prefix=$HPCI_SW_DIR
 make && make install
 ```

-6. Note the `#HPCI` directive which will execute (source) whatever instruction you have there, like `module load such-and-such` or `export THIS_AND_THAT`
+6. Note the `#HPCI -x` directive which will execute (source) whatever instruction you have there, like `module load such-and-such` or `export THIS_AND_THAT`

 6. run `hpcinstall build-zlib-1.2.8  -a ../zlib-1.2.8.tar.gz` and [go playing in the hallway](http://www.xkcd.com/303/)

-7. If the third last line of the log is different from `Done running ./build-zlib-1.2.8 - exited with code 0`, figure out what was wrong, and go back to previous bullet.
+7. If one among the last lines of the log is different from `Done running ./build-zlib-1.2.8 - exited with code 0`, figure out what was wrong, and go back to previous bullet.

 8. Run  `cat hpci.main.log` and look at the content of `$HPCI_SW_DIR` directory, which for me on Laramie is
 `/picnic/scratch/ddvento/test_installs/zlib/1.2.8/gnu/6.2.0/` (this is where everything should be installed,